 Capital High School rented costumes from New York City and the touring production's set for its performance of "42nd Street."
 They stage the show Thursday, Friday and Saturday at the school.

-Presented by Capital High School theater departmentWHERE:
+WANT TO GO?"42nd Street"Presented by Capital High School theater departmentWHERE:

 Capital High School Performing Arts Center, 1500 Greenbrier St.